wkumari/draft-wkumari-dhc-capport/README.md

 2.2.
 HTTP Redirection

    In this implementation, the CP acts like a transparent HTTP proxy;
-   but when it sees an HTTP request from an unauthenticated client, it intercepts the request and responds with an HTTP status code 302 to redirect the client to the Captive Portal Login.
+   but when it sees an HTTP request from an unauthenticated client using HTTP/1.0, it intercepts the request and responds with an HTTP status code 302 to redirect the client to the Captive Portal Login.
+If the client is using HTTP/1.1, we respond with a status code 303 See Other.

    This technique has a number of issues, including: